 - a qualification completed outside of Finland.

-If you are applying with an international matriculation examination diploma completed in Finland or another country, submit a copy of your diploma to your online application form by 30 January 2019 before 3:00pm Finnish time to the admission services of your first-choice university of applied sciences.
+If you are applying with an international matriculation examination diploma completed in Finland or another country, upload a copy of your diploma to your online application form by 30 January 2019 before 3:00pm Finnish time.

 Official translations of certificates